totmak/reviewSite/README.md

 * groups (collection)
 * messages (collection)

-Code used by backend is avaible at: https://github.com/totmak/reviewSiteBackend
+Code used by the backend is available at: https://github.com/totmak/reviewSiteBackend

 ## Running the application

-Live demo is available at: https://reviewsite-production.up.railway.app/ Additionally, localhost can be accessed by changing reviewsitebackend-production.up.railway.app to localhost:8080 in frontend's App.js, and backend's index ws:reviewsite-production.up.railway.app:3000 to ws:localhost:3000
+A live demo is available at: https://reviewsite-production.up.railway.app/ Additionally, localhost can be accessed by changing reviewsitebackend-production.up.railway.app to localhost:8080 in frontend's src/App.js, and backend's index.js ws:reviewsite-production.up.railway.app:3000 to ws:localhost:3000